 Office Directors and Regional Administrators

-Advise the Director of FSME and other affected offices of initial inquiries from Agreement States about technical assistance.
+Advise the Director of NMSS and other affected offices of initial inquiries from Agreement States about technical assistance.

-Evaluate the ability of their respective offices and regions to respond to technical assistance requests from Agreement States and provide this information to FSME.
+Evaluate the ability of their respective offices and regions to respond to technical assistance requests from Agreement States and provide this information to NMSS.

 Participate in meetings with Agreement State officials as required to clarify the assistance request and to ensure a timely and appropriate response to the request.